Expansion of Iterated Stratonovich Stochastic Integrals of Fifth, Sixth, Seventh and Eighth Multiplicities Based on Generalized Multiple Fourier Series: Introduction

-In Sect.
-2 we formulate Theorem 1 about the expansion of iterated Ito stochastic integrals of arbitrary multiplicity $k$, based on generalized multiple Fourier series \cite{2006} (see also \cite{2011-2}-\cite{arxiv-26b}).
-The parcticular case for $k=5$ ($k$ is a multiplicity of iterated Ito stochastic integral) of Theorem 1 will be used for the proof of the main result (Theorem 10, Sect.
-5).
-Sect.
-3 is devoted to the hypothesis (Hypothesis 1) about expansion of iterated Stratonovich stochastic integrals (\ref{str}) of arbitrary multiplicity $k$ \cite{arxiv-4}.
-As was mentioned above, the proof of Hypothesis 1 for the case $k=5$ composes the subject of the article.
-In Sect.
-4 we formulate several theorems, which are proven by the author and represent the particular cases of Hypothesis 1 for the cases $k=2, 3, 4$ \cite{2011-2}-\cite{2018}, \cite{2010-2}-\cite{2013}, \cite{30a}, \cite{271a}, \cite{arxiv-3}-\cite{arxiv-24}.
+In Sect.~2, we formulate Theorem 1 on expansion of iterated Ito stochastic integrals of arbitrary multiplicity $k$ ($k\in\mathbb{N}$) based on generalized multiple Fourier series \cite{2006} (2006) (also see \cite{2011-2}-\cite{arxiv-26bb}).
+The particular cases $k=5,6,7,8$ of Theorem 1 will be used for the proof of Theorems 17, 22, 47, 48 (Sect.~8, 11, 31, 32).
+Sect.~3 is devoted to the hypothesis (Hypothesis 1) on expansion of the iterated Stratonovich stochastic integrals (\ref{str}) of arbitrary multiplicity $k$ \cite{2018a}-\cite{12aa-afterxxx}, \cite{arxiv-4}.
+In Sect.~4, we consider several theorems (some old results), which were formulated and proved by the author.
+These theorems are particular cases of Hypothesis 1 for $k=2, 3, 4$ \cite{2011-2}-\cite{12aa-afterxxx}, \cite{2010-2}-\cite{2013}, \cite{30a}, \cite{271a}, \cite{arxiv-3}-\cite{arxiv-24}.
+In Sect~5, we give the proof of Hypothesis 1 under the condition of convergence of trace series.
+Expansions of iterated Stratonovich stochastic integrals of multiplicities 3 and 4 are considered in Sect.~6, 7, 12.
+Rate of the mean-square convergence of expansions of iterated Stratonovich stochastic integrals is found in Sect.~9, 10.
+Sect.~13 is devoted to a discussion of the connection between Theorems 1, 2, 5-12, 15-17, 22 and the Wong--Zakai approximation of iterated Stratonovich stochastic integrals (\ref{str}) based on the series expansion of the Wiener process using complete orthonormal systems of Legendre polynomials and trigonometric functions in the space $L_2([t, T]).$ In Sect.~14--30 we consider generalizations of the results from previous sections to the case of an arbitrary complete orthonormal system of functions in $L_2([t, T])$.

-\section{Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity, Based on Generalized Multiple Fourier Series, Converging in the Mean}
+\section{Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity $k$ Based on Generalized Multiple Fourier Series Converging in the Mean}